Unramifiedness of Galois representations arising from Hilbert modular surfaces: Hecke operators at in characteristic

 \section{Hecke operators at $p$ in characteristic $p^m$}

-In this section, we construct the $T_\gothp$ operator acting on the cohomology of some automorphic line bundles with torsion coefficients.
-We work exclusively with the Pappas-Rapoport splitting model, as indicated in Notation~\ref{N:simplify notation}.
+In this section, we construct the $T_\gothp$-operator acting on the cohomology of some automorphic line bundles with torsion coefficients.
+We work exclusively with the Pappas--Rapoport splitting model, as indicated in Notation~\ref{N:simplify notation}.
+The general construction of Iwahori level structure on the splitting model is already explained in \cite{pappas-rapoport} (in a much more general setup).
+We here make it more explicit in our particular setup.
+Our construction of $T_\gothp$ is inspired by the work of B. Conrad \cite{conrad}.
+The essential main technical input is Proposition~\ref{P:Tp factor} whose proof we complete in the next section.

 We fix a prime ideal $\mathfrak{p}\in \{\mathfrak{p}_1,\dots,\mathfrak{p}_r\}$; denote by $f$ its residual degree, and by $e$ its inertial degree.
-We write $\varpi_\gothp$ for the chosen uniformizer at $\gothp$ as in \ref{S:setup}.
+We write $\varpi_\gothp$ for the chosen uniformizer at $\gothp$ as in \S\ref{S:setup}.
 For every fractional ideal $\gothc\in\gothC$ we choose once and for all a positive isomorphism $\theta_\gothc:\gothc\gothp\simeq\gothc'$ of $\gothc\gothp$ with a (uniquely determined) fractional ideal $\gothc'\in\gothC$.